AIinMinutes/Data-Science-IQs/IQs.md

 Q112:  How is the greedy search decoding strategy different from the beam search decoding strategy?

 Q113: Why does Gini impurity favor the majority class in classification compared to entropy?

+Q114: How is the concept of Shapley values applied for local explainability of a multiple linear regression model?

+Q115: What is Leave-One-Out Cross Validation?
+In this context, what is Predictive R-squared (PRESS-based), and how does it differ from the Coefficient of Determination?

+Q116: What are model counterfactuals?If you train a classification model to predict whether to deny credit, and then generate a model counterfactual for a person (to identify the smallest changes in input features needed to reverse the prediction to grant credit), does it imply that these changes cause the credit approval?

+Q117: What is Empirical Cumulative Distribution Function?
+Why is it always monotonically non-decreasing?

+Q118: Given a binary user-item interaction matrix A of size m (num of users) x n (num of items), where 1 represents an interaction between a user and an item, and 0 represents the lack of interaction, what does the matrix AA' represent?
+What about A'A?